schxslt/schxslt/README.md

 class name.
 The .jar contains the Java classes of a Schematron validation task as well as the SchXslt transformation stylesheets.

-The task relies on a XSLT 2.0 processor to be registered as transformer factory implementation and uses [Saxon](https://saxonica.com) if no other transformer is registered.

 It supports the following options:

 <table>